TheOfficialMr-LOL/TheOfficialMr-LOL/README.md

 Visit my Portfolio: https://theofficialmr-lol.github.io/portfolio/

-➜ Full-stack React & React-Native developer
+➜ Full-stack React & React-Native developer <br>
-➜ Discovered a passion for coding at the age of 11
+➜ Discovered a passion for coding at the age of 11 <br>
-➜ 5+ years experience in software development
+➜ 5+ years experience in software development <br>
-➜ Obsessed with clean, playful, and minimalistic UI designs ➜ Philosophy enthusiast
+➜ Obsessed with clean, playful, and minimalistic UI designs <br>
+➜ Philosophy enthusiast